Alexis-vs/21Goals/README.md

 # 21 Goals

-Currently work in progress
+This is a quick project to visualize ranked about 21 Goals game.
+The dashboard is build with R via Quarto, so to render the document, run `quarto render 21Goals.qmd` to have an interactive html page.

+To use this, please complete the excel file with your name, and your 4 selected players with link from <https://fbref.com/>

+To learn more about this game, see <https://www.21goals.app/>.

 ## To do

--   automatically collect goals (& others stats like xG, player photos, etc.)
 -   write GA workflow for every week-ends

-To learn more about this game, see <https://www.21goals.app/>.
+-   add renv

 Currently WIP, example with 2024-2025 season.